 Wrap the Mummy

 For this game you will need several rolls of toilet paper.
 Divide the kids up into teams and then divide the toilet paper rolls so that each team has the same number.
 The goal of this game is to wrap the smallest member of the team like a mummy so that they're completely covered.
 No skin or clothing is allowed to be showing.
 The first team to get their mummy completely wrapped up is declared the winner.
 For this game it's best to make sure that all participants are comfortable, and that no one will be scared or hampered (as someone with claustrophobia or asthma might be) by being wrapped up.

-To play pumpkin toss all you need are some Jack O' Lantern buckets, and some small, plush pumpkins or skulls, or maybe both.
+To play this middle school game, all you need are some Jack O' Lantern buckets, and some small, plush pumpkins or skulls, or maybe both.
 Line the buckets up in a vertical row and have the players stand at one end.
 The players will get to toss a certain number of plush pumpkins or skulls, usually three, into the buckets.
 The buckets will be worth more points the further away they are from the tosser, and the point values can be made up by the person running the game.
 Based on the number of points a player (or a team if you want to make it a team event) has, they will be rewarded with a certain amount of candy.

 Get middle school brains cranking with a simple Halloween party game for tweens, which the entire class plays together.
 Find and print out Halloween pictures and drawings online, or even tear out coloring book pages.
 Look for holiday appropriate images such as bats, candy corn, cats, Dracula, Frankenstein, ghosts, haunted houses, jack-o-lanterns, monsters, mummies, pumpkins, scarecrows, spiders, spider webs, vampires, witches and zombies.